-Case Management, Nu Services, Supported L the direct provision of Behavioral Support Services, Nurse Consultation, Nurse Health arse Case Management and Delegation Service, Personal Supports, Respite Care are diving, or Transportation service any) limits on the amount, frequency, or duration of this service:
+Case Management, Nu Services, Supported I the direct provision of Behavioral Support Services, Nurse Consultation, Nurse Health arse Case Management and Delegation Service, Personal Supports, Respite Care viving, or Transportation service Tany) limits on the amount, frequency, or duration of this service:

-Service Delivery Met hod (check each that applies):
+Service Delivery Method (check each that applies):

-Participant Provider ma -directed as specified in Appendix E anaged
+ParticipantProvider m -directed as specified in Appendix E anaged

+Legally Res service may be provided by (check each that applies): ponsible Person

+Relative

+Legal Guar

+Provider Specificatio ns:

 Provider Category Provider Type Title

 Agency Supported Employment Provider

 Individual Supported Employment Professional

-Service Type: S -3: Provider Specifications for Service tatutory Service SUPPORTED EMPLOYMENT
+rticipant Services -3: Provider Specifications for Service

+C-1/C -3.
+I Tovider Specifications for Service

+tatutory Service SUPPORTED EMPLOYMENT

 Provider Category:

-Agency ~
+Agency V

 Provider Type: Supported Employme nt Provider

 Provider Qualification

-License (specify) :
+License (specify)):

-Certificate (spec rify):
+Certificate (spec ·ifv)·

+(spec 9)/-

+→

+neet the following standards:

-1. Complete the lithe following state A. Be properly or properly registere B. A minimum of services; C. Have a governall programs conformates in compregulations; D. Except for cut the capability to neet the following standards: DDA provider application and be approved based on compliance with meeting all of
+the following sta DDA provider application and be approved based on compliance with meeting all of

+A. Be properly o rganized as a Maryland corporation, or, if operating as a foreign corporation, be

+ed to do business in Maryland; f five (5) years demonstrated experience and capacity providing quality similar

+C. Have a govern ning body that is legally responsible for overseeing the management and operation of ducted by the licensee including ensuring that each aspect of the agency's programs bliance with all local, State, and federal requirements, applicable laws, and

+D. Except for cut the capability to rrently DDA licensed or approved Supported Employment providers, demonstrate provide or arrange for the provision of all services required by submitting, at a llowing documents with the application: